 This no-sugar carnivore ice cream recipe is so pure and nourishing that it can be eaten every day, even for breakfast.

-The vanilla is optional–if you’re going strict carnivore go ahead and leave it out.
+The vanilla is optional.
+If you’re going to be a strict carnivore, go ahead and leave it out.

 Even without sweeteners or vanilla, it’s still surprisingly sweet, especially when you’ve become accustomed to the carnivore diet.

 - 1 Pint of high-quality heavy cream, best from grass-fed, pastured, and/or local sources

 - 1 egg or 5 egg yolks (pasture raised is best)–egg yolks will make it richer and more custard-like, yum!

 - optional: 1 Vanilla Bean (or vanilla extract)